-Inflammatory Bowel disease is an umbrella term referring to chronic diseases (crohn’s and ulcerative colitis) causing inflammation of the intestines.
+Inflammatory Bowel disease is an umbrella term referring to chronic diseases (particularly Crohn’s and ulcerative colitis) causing inflammation of the intestines.
 It is often confused for’ IBS’ which stands for Irritable bowel syndrome.

 Although the precise cause for IBD remains elusive, our current understanding is that IBD is caused by an interaction between immune, genetic, and environmental factors.

-4. A variety of patterns of dysbiosis has been observed in patients with IBD further evidence that the composition of intestinal bacteria or fungus may play an important role in the in the disease process of IBD.
-3
+A variety of patterns of dysbiosis has been observed in patients with IBD, further evidence that the composition of intestinal bacteria or fungus may play an important role in the in the disease process of IBD.

-1. Genetic mutations in The NOD2 gene (which coordinates response to bacterial pathogens) increase succeptiblity to Crohn’s disease.
-8
+Firstly, genetic mutations in The NOD2 gene (which coordinates response to bacterial pathogens) increase succeptiblity to Crohn’s disease.

-2. Increased expression of CEACAM6 mediates adhesion of pathogenic E.coli to lesions on the surface of ileum in patients with crohn’s disease.
-2
+Also, increased expression of CEACAM6 mediates adhesion of pathogenic E.coli to lesions on the surface of ileum in patients with crohn’s disease.

-3. Polymorphisms in CARD15, a gene that activates Th17 response to fungi, predispose to both Crohn’s and ulcerative colitis.
-7
+Third, polymorphisms in CARD15, a gene that activates Th17 response to fungi, predispose to both Crohn’s and ulcerative colitis.

-The goal of any treatment for IBD is to control Gastro intestinal inflammation.
-Anti inflammatory medications like aminosalycylates and corticosteroids are first line drugs used which generally offer some control over mild disease.
+The goal of any treatment for IBD is to control gastrointestinal inflammation.
+Anti inflammatory medications like aminosalycylates and corticosteroids are first-line drugs, and they generally offer some control over mild disease.
 The other categories used are Immune suppressive agents (azathioprinem methotrexate etc).
 These stronger medications are not without consequences.
-They may be absolutely required in severe condition where they can provide remission but they do not cure the disease.
+They may be absolutely required in severe conditions (where they can provide remission), but they do not cure the disease.
 A last resort is surgery can be a radical curative step for ulcerative colitis but not for crohns.

 The goal of functional and integrative therapies is to achieve remission without dependency on stronger medications.
-A functional (Naturopathic approach) has the ability to manage symptoms, control disease progression and prevent long term complications of IBD.
-In my experience, there is a lot of hope for improvement in patients facing inflammatory bowel disease from an integrative naturopathic perspective.
-Considering that it’s effecting younger children these days, it is important to even prevent its development in the first place.
+A functional medicine doctor has the ability to manage symptoms, control disease progression and prevent long term complications of IBD.
+In my experience as a naturopathic doctor, there is a lot of hope for improvement in patients facing inflammatory bowel disease from an integrative naturopathic perspective.
+Considering the fact that IBD is effecting younger children these days, it is important to even prevent its development in the first place.